rotki/docs/usage-guides/settings/blockchain.md

 Here, you can customize the order in which price oracles are queried, both for current and historical prices.
 This determines which price source to check first, second, and so on.

+Available price oracles include CoinGecko, CryptoCompare, Uniswap V2, Uniswap V3, DefiLlama, Alchemy, and custom (manual) prices.
 DeFi oracles like Uniswap V2 and Uniswap V3 use only on-chain information to get current prices.
 This makes querying a bit slower, but it relies solely on the Ethereum chain.
 Prices for some assets may differ from Coingecko or CryptoCompare, depending on the conditions of the pools at the time of the query.

 ### Oracle cache